mlcommons/ck/README.md

  $ ck find hello:world

-Finally, you can start CK web server either to collect experimental results from other users or to browse your local artifacts (including interactive graphs and articles):
+Finally, you can start CK web server either to be able to collect experimental results from other users or to browse your local artifacts (including interactive graphs and articles) in a user-friendly way:

  $ ck start web